Mayan abdominal massage is one of the easiest, most cost effective health tools any woman, and as it turns out man, can use to boost fertility.

 - digestive disorders (constipation, gas, etc.)

 Massage is also known to reduce stress by reducing cortisol (stress hormone) levels.
-Reduced levels of stress and cortisol can be helpful for men dealing with low libido, fatigue and low energy levels, and as a result significantly improve chances of conception.
+Reduced levels of stress and cortisol can be helpful for men dealing with low libido, fatigue, and low energy levels and, as a result, may significantly improve chances of conception.

 Mayan Abdominal Massage for Men